LordUbuntu/pong-ncurses/README.md

-# pong-curses
+# pong-ncurses

-The game of pong written in Python 3 with ncurses graphics!
+The classic game pong with ncurses graphics written in Python 3